Afrotropical realm: Deserts of Southern Africa

+Southern Africa contains several deserts.
+The Namib Desert is one of the oldest deserts in the world and extends for over 2,000 kilometers along the Atlantic coasts of Angola, Namibia, and South Africa.
+It is characterized by towering dunes and a diversity of endemic wildlife.
+Further inland concerning the Namib Desert, the Kalahari Desert is a semi-arid savanna spanning Botswana, Namibia, and South Africa.
+The Kalahari is known for its diversity of mineral resources, particularly diamonds, as well as a variety of flora.
+South of the Namib and Kalahari deserts is the Karoo.
+A semi-desert natural region, the Karoo desert spans across parts of the Western and Eastern Cape in South Africa and contains vast open spaces and unique vegetation, such as certain species of Asteraceae flowering plants.
+Within the boundaries of the larger Karoo, the Tankwa Karoo is a more arid sub-region known for harsher conditions and starker landscapes.
+Further to the west, the Richtersveld, a mountainous desert in the northwestern corner of South Africa, presents a rugged landscape.
+It is celebrated as a UNESCO World Heritage Site for its unique biodiversity and cultural significance to the local Nama people.

 Cape floristic region

-The Cape floristic region, at Africa's southern tip, is a Mediterranean climate region that is home to a significant number of endemic taxa, as well as to plant families like the proteas (Proteaceae) that are also found in the Australasian realm.
+The Cape floristic region at Africa's southern tip is a Mediterranean climate region that is home to a significant number of endemic taxa, as well as to plant families like the proteas (Proteaceae) that are also found in the Australasian realm.

 Madagascar and the Indian Ocean islands

-Madagascar and neighboring islands form a distinctive sub-region of the realm, with numerous endemic taxa like the lemurs.
+Madagascar and neighboring islands form a distinctive sub-region of the realm, with numerous endemic taxa, such as lemurs.
 Madagascar and the Granitic Seychelles are old pieces of the ancient supercontinent of Gondwana, and broke away from Africa millions of years ago.
 Other Indian Ocean islands, like the Comoros and Mascarene Islands, are volcanic islands that formed more recently.
-Madagascar contains a variety of plant habitats, from rainforests to mountains and deserts, as its biodiversity and ratio of endemism is extremely high.
+Madagascar contains various plant habitats, from rainforests to mountains and deserts, as its biodiversity and ratio of endemism are extremely high.

 Endemic plants and animals

 Plants

-The Afrotropical realm is home to a number of endemic plant families.
-Madagascar and the Indian Ocean Islands are home to ten endemic families of flowering plants; eight are endemic to Madagascar (Asteropeiaceae, Didymelaceae, Didiereaceae, Kaliphoraceae, Melanophyllaceae, Physenaceae, Sarcolaenaceae, and Sphaerosepalaceae), one to Seychelles (Mesdusagynaceae), and one to the Mascarene Islands (Psiloxylaceae).
+The Afrotropical realm is home to several endemic plant families.
+Madagascar and the Indian Ocean Islands are home to ten endemic families of flowering plants; eight are endemic to Madagascar (Asteropeiaceae, Didymelaceae, Didiereaceae, Kaliphoraceae, Melanophyllaceae, Physenaceae, Sarcolaenaceae, and Sphaerosepalaceae), one to Seychelles (Medusagynaceae), and one to the Mascarene Islands (Psiloxylaceae).
 Twelve plant families are endemic or nearly endemic to South Africa (including Curtisiaceae, Heteropyxidaceae, Penaeaceae, Psiloxylaceae, and Rhynchocalycaceae) of which five are endemic to the Cape floristic province (including Grubbiaceae).
 Other endemic Afrotropic families include Barbeyaceae, Dirachmaceae, Montiniaceae, Myrothamnaceae, and Oliniaceae.